ZuyingWo/i.MX6/README.md

 Aptina is committed to providing open source drivers for our imaging sensors.

+For more information on Aptina's drivers see https://aptina.atlassian.net/wiki/display/DRV/Drivers+Home

-Please contact drivers@aptina.com for support.
+Please create a JIRA at https://aptina.atlassian.net/secure/Dashboard.jspa for support.